ArduPilot/ardupilot_wiki/dev/source/docs/acadamic-works.rst

 Applying Adaptive Control to ArduPlane's L1 controller: `ENGINEERING OF FAST AND ROBUST ADAPTIVE CONTROL FOR FIXED-WING UNMANNED AIRCRAFT <https://apps.dtic.mil/sti/pdfs/AD1046297.pdf>`__

 Using SITL for developing system identification techniques: `DEVELOPMENT OF A SOFTWARE IN THE LOOP SIMULATION APPROACH FOR RISK MITIGATION IN UNMANNED AERIAL SYSTEM DEVELOPMENT <https://shareok.org/handle/11244/329959>`__

+Implementation of Balance Bots: `Implementation of an autonomous self-balancing robot using cascaded pid strategy <https://ieeexplore.ieee.org/abstract/document/9108049/>`__